It’s important to take care of yourself and your baby during pregnancy. To keep you and your baby healthy:

 You can also make a plan for giving birth, including:

 - Where you would like to give birth – at a hospital, birthing center, or at home

-- What support people you want in the labor room
+- What support people (like family members or close friends) you want in the labor room

 - How you want to manage pain during labor